imhicihu/ISKM2017/README.md

 * How to run tests
      - No data is provided.
 From the beginning, some privacy & security issues must be fulfilled.
 * Deployment instructions
-     - This repo is an internal project.
+     - This repo is a project related with a symposium.
+So, the _rationale_ begins and ends with it.

 ### Contribution guidelines ###